 For other products/services, the procurement policy must give preference to products/services licensed by ECA when these are available.
 Where an ECA-licensed product or service is not available, preference shall be given to those that demonstrate a preferable environmental and/or social attribute (for example Energy Star, products with recycled content, products with minimal and recyclable packaging, that use local supply chains, or from a social enterprise) from a local business.

-c.
+- c.
 All new domestic kitchen appliances shall meet or exceed where applicable:

+- 4 Star WELs rating.

+- 4 Star Energy rating.

-The New Zealand Ecolabelling Trust Responsible Workplace
+The New Zealand Ecolabelling Trust